Secrets File Setup

 In order to get the precise time, our project will query the Adafruit IO Internet of Things service for the time.
 Adafruit IO is absolutely free to use, but you'll need to log in with your Adafruit account to use it.
 If you don't already have an Adafruit login, create one here.

-Once you have logged into your account, there are two pieces of information you'll need to place in your secrets.py file: Adafruit IO username, and Adafruit IO key.
+Once you have logged into your account, there are two pieces of information you'll need to place in your settings.toml file: Adafruit IO username, and Adafruit IO key.
 Head to io.adafruit.com and simply click the Adafruit IO Key on the right hand side of the Adafruit IO header to obtain this information.

-Then, add them to the secrets.py file:
+Then, add them to the settings.toml file:

-The PyPortal's code determines the local time by checking the internet information using the WiFi connection.
+The PyPortal code determines the local time by checking the internet information using the WiFi connection.
 It uses your local timezone to fetch and determine the local time.
 Once you've set up your timezone, you do not need to adjust for daylight savings time or leap years.

 To do this, you'll need to set this line in your secrets file to your local timezone: